Eliminate the Drag That’s Holding Your Business Back (1 of 3)

-If surviving this pandemic crisis has resulted in deep cuts inside your organization, you’re probably all too familiar with the mantra “do more with less.”
-Your competitive advantage will come from smart management of scarce, very scarce resources.
+If your organization is running lean, you're probably all too familiar with the mantra “do more with less.”
+Your competitive advantage will come from smart management of scarce resources.
 This means eliminating the drag and waste on the organization that is challenging during normal times and detrimental when you are trying to run lean.

 “The collection of institutional factors that slow things down, decrease output, and drain people's energy.”